-Andrew graduated from James Madison University in May 2002 and immediately went to work full time for his boss and mentor, John Cassidy.
+Andrew graduated from James Madison University in May 2002 and immediately went to work full time for his mentor, John Cassidy.
 After a year and a half of working for Mr. Cassidy, Andrew said that he wanted his own dojang by the end of 2004.
 Mr. Cassidy had two schools and offered to sell Andrew the Ravensworth Shopping Center location in Springfield.
 Andrew hadn’t contemplated taking over an existing school, but it had a small student base and he thought that it would be easier than starting from scratch.
 So, on September 1, 2004, Andrew Gause took over ownership of the Ravensworth Dojang.

 Andrew immediately set out to make changes in the curriculum that he had seen could be improved and added to and has been in control of all aspects of the dojang since the very beginning.
 Master Andrew has always sought out skills and drills that will complement the Taekwondo base that he learned.
 These skills include aspects from Kung Fu, Muay Thai, Boxing, Hapkido, Judo, etc --and help make the students more well-rounded.
 Since that time, the student count and quality has taken off and continues to improve (“we can always do better” is a motto we try and apply in every aspect of the school).